willianpsantos/123vendas-api/README.md

 f.
 Into "Serilog" section, localize "WriteTo" section, and then a configuration with name "MSSqlServer".
 g.
 Into "MSSqlServer" section, find "connectionString" key.
 h.
 Put yor serilog database connection string in there.

+[4] Set up your RabbitMQ settings

+a.
+Go to project 123Vendas.Vendas.API.
+b.
+Go to appsettings.json file.
+c.
+In the appsettings.json file, find the "MessageBroker" section.
+d.
+Put your RabbitMQ host into "Host" key, your rabbitmq username in "Username" key and you rabbitmq password in "Password" key